emacsmirror/loopy/README.md

 <!-- markdown-toc end -->

-Loopy is a macro meant for iterating and looping.
+`loopy` is a macro meant for iterating and looping.
 It is similar in usage to [`cl-loop`][cl-loop] but uses symbolic expressions rather than keywords.

 It should be comparable with `cl-loop` for basic things, keeping in mind the